 We invest in sectors fundamental to society’s sustainable prosperity: energy, technology, health and retail.
 We are not answerable to the demands, and short-termism, of external capital.

-L1 has built on this heritage and added to it, involving the expertise and experience of an unparalleled team that includes Lord Davies of Abersoch (former chairman and CEO of Standard Chartered), Jonathan Muir (former CFO of TNK-BP), Wulf von Schimmelmann (former chairman and CEO of Deutsche Post), Franz Humer (former chairman and CEO of Roche Holding), Denis O’Brien (founder of Digicel) and Rolf Classon (former CEO and president of Bayer Healthcare).
+L1 has built a world-class team, involving the experience of a range of industry experts that includes Lord Davies of Abersoch (former chairman and CEO of Standard Chartered), Jonathan Muir (former CFO of TNK-BP), Wulf von Schimmelmann (former chairman and CEO of Deutsche Post), Franz Humer (former chairman and CEO of Roche Holding), Denis O’Brien (founder of Digicel) and Rolf Classon (former CEO and president of Bayer Healthcare).

 L1 has clear investment priorities that set it apart from others